-28 December 2018 The Bank of Russia has permitted Raiffeisenbank to use internal ratings-based (IRB) approach for the purpose of calculating regulatory capital (effective 1 Feb 2019).
-21 December 2018 Introduction of individual investment advisor as a new class of market players .
+The Bank of Russia has permitted Raiffeisenbank to use internal ratings-based (IRB) approach for the purpose of calculating regulatory capital (effective 1 Feb 2019).
+Introduction of individual investment advisor as a new class of market players .
 Investment advisory services are subject to regulation.
 Services shall be provided on the basis of a contract and customer investment profile, taking into account the customer's investment experience, targets and risk appetite.
-21 December 2018 The Bank of Russia raises risk weights on unsecured consumer loans extended after 1 April 2019 with the effective interest rate of 10% to 30%.
-14 December 2018 The Bank of Russia decided to resume regular foreign currency purchases in the domestic market under the fiscal rule that were suspended in 2018, starting 15 January 2019 .
-1 October 2018 ✓ The Bank of Russia completed transition to the new macroprudential regulation mechanism by introducing risk weight add-ons for capital adequacy calculation by credit institutions while bringing standard risk weights on assets in line with Basel III requirements (effective 8 Oct). ✓ Risk weight add-ons for mortgage loans and loans for construction co-funding with LTV > 80% were set at 100%, i.e. 200% risk-weight will be applied to such loans extended after 1 January 2019.
+The Bank of Russia raises risk weights on unsecured consumer loans extended after 1 April 2019 with the effective interest rate of 10% to 30%.
+The Bank of Russia decided to resume regular foreign currency purchases in the domestic market under the fiscal rule that were suspended in 2018, starting 15 January 2019 . ✓ The Bank of Russia completed transition to the new macroprudential regulation mechanism by introducing risk weight add-ons for capital adequacy calculation by credit institutions while bringing standard risk weights on assets in line with Basel III requirements (effective 8 Oct). ✓ Risk weight add-ons for mortgage loans and loans for construction co-funding with LTV &gt; 80% were set at 100%, i.e. 200% risk-weight will be applied to such loans extended after 1 January 2019.
 The buffer will only be effective as long as the loan-to-value ratio exceeds 80%. ✓ The countercyclical capital buffer for Russian credit institutions is retained at 0% of risk-weighted assets.
-27 September 2018 Starting from 1 October 2019, banks will be required to calculate customers' PTI (payment-to-income) ratio .
-In 2019, the Bank of Russia will calibrate the dependence of risk on the PTI to use it for macroprudential regulation purposes.
-25 July 2018 The Bank of Russia introduces 16 criteria of economic relations between related party-borrowers to calculate N6.
-24 July 2018 Higher requirements introduced to the minimum authorized capital for insurers : RUB 450 mln for life insurers, RUB 300 mln for personal and property insurers and RUB 600 mln for reinsurers.
-23 May 2018 The Bank of Russia raises risk weights on FX loans and securities , effective from July 1, 2018 to: 110% (from 100%) for exporters, 150% (from 130%) for real estate purchase, 130% (from 110%) for other FX corporate loans.
+The Bank of Russia introduces 16 criteria of economic relations between related party-borrowers to calculate N6.
+Higher requirements introduced to the minimum authorized capital for insurers : RUB 450 mln for life insurers, RUB 300 mln for personal and property insurers and RUB 600 mln for reinsurers.
+The Bank of Russia raises risk weights on FX loans and securities , effective from July 1, 2018 to: 110% (from 100%) for exporters, 150% (from 130%) for real estate purchase, 130% (from 110%) for other FX corporate loans.